Rowings/The-Collection/README.md

 # The-Collection
-## Ceci est un exercice un but pédagogique
+## Ceci est un exercice a but pédagogique